Mary Potter (nun): Little Company of Mary

-Potter sought spiritual advice from a Monsignor John Virtue, newly arrived in Southsea as a Military Chaplain.
-She wrote many letters to Virtue which are now at the Propaganda Fide Archives in Rome.
+Potter sought spiritual advice from Monsignor John Vertue, newly arrived in Southsea as a military chaplain.
+She wrote many letters to Vertue which are now at the Propaganda Fide Archives in Rome.
 She wrote: "I cannot but feel I have had a call from God to devote myself to help save souls in their last hour.
 I have been drawn so strongly to pray for the dying."
-Mary continued to write to Monsignor Virtue although he was less than encouraging.
+Mary continued to write to Vertue although he was less than encouraging.

-In January 1876, Virtue was transferred.
+In January 1876, Vertue was transferred.
 Mary's youngest brother, George, by then a teacher at Ratcliffe College, wrote to Mary suggesting that she apply to Bishop Bagshawe, the Bishop of Nottingham, for permission to work in his diocese.
-Bagshawe offered to pay the rent for 12 months and Potter found a disused stocking factory for the beginnings of her "special work".
+Bagshawe offered to pay the rent for 12 months and Potter found a disused stocking factory in Hyson Green for the beginnings of her "special work".

 The date of the opening ceremony of her first convent was Easter Monday, 2 April 1877.
-She was soon joined by other young women in this poor area called Hyson Green.
+She was soon joined by other young women in this poor area.
 After a lot of discussion with Father Selley and others, it was decided to call the group the "Little Company of Mary".
 Eventually they settled on a simple dress of a plain habit of black and a pale blue veil.
 The Little Company of Mary sisters helped the sick and poor in their own homes.

 Bishop Bagshawe did not agree with Potter's vision of the Little Company of Mary and could not understand that she wanted the sisters to be both "active and contemplative".
 He could not understand her desire that the sisters be in constant prayer for the dying.
 After three weeks, he deposed Potter as superior and put another sister in charge.

 In 1878, Potter underwent two mastectomies within six months.
 One of the operations was performed on the kitchen table of the convent on 8 December.
-She went to Rome in 1882 to gain approval for the Constitutions of her new Congregation and, while there, established Calvary Hospital on the Via S Stefano Rotondo, not far from St. John Lateran.
+She went to Rome in 1882 to gain approval for the Constitutions of her new Congregation and, while there, established Calvary Hospital on the Via S Stefano Rotondo, not far from St John Lateran.
 It was there, in 1908, that the first Catholic Training School for nurses commenced in Italy.

 Through contacts with many bishops and laity, the Little Company of Mary became well known, and there were invitations to go to other countries.
 In 1885, six sisters sailed from Naples to Sydney, Australia.
 The Little Company of Mary then spread to the southern hemisphere and flourished, attending the sick, the poor and the dying where they were needed.